OpenEnergyPlatform/open-MaStR/docs/dataset.md

 ## Tables in the database

 !!! note
-    :sparkles: Confused of the amount of tables?
+    :sparkles: Confused of all the different of tables?
 We regularly run the whole download and cleansing pipeline and upload the dataset as csv files at [zenodo](https://zenodo.org/record/8225106)!

 After downloading the MaStR, you will find a database with a large number of tables.
-We name the most important ones here together with their content:
+Here we give a brief overview of what you can find in those tables:

 ### _extended tables
 The main information about the different technologies lies in the `_extended` tables.
 You can find the capacity, location, and other technology-specific attributes here.